chrisbu/dartwatch-JsonObject/README.md

     person.languages = ["Dart","Java"];
     var json = JSON.stringify(person);

-By coding against an interface, you can get a bit of stronger typing:
+By coding against an interface, you can get stronger typing.

-    //interface Person implements JsonObject { //should be allowed by not in Dart VM yet interface Person {  //so we have to use this instead String name;
+An interface can now extend a Class (which is also implicitly an interface) :

+    interface Person extend JsonObject {
+      String name;
       List languages;
     }

     //...snip
-    Person person = new JsonObject();
+    Person person = new JsonObject(); //this works without warning
+                                      //because Person extends JsonObject
     person.name = "Chris";
     person.languages = //etc...
     //will get strongly type checked.